RTCupid/2Q_cache/README.md

 |8| 15 38 3 7 12 3 7 12 17 22 3 7 12 17 22 27 32 3 7 12 17 22 27 32 37 3 7 12 17 22 27 32 37 3 7 12 17 22 27 7 3 | 21 | 30 |
 |9| ./huge_test | 30135 | 124450 |

-## Сonclusions
+## Conclusions

-Our analysis revealed that the performance of the `2Q` algorithm varies significantly depending on the access pattern.
+Analysis revealed that the performance of the `2Q` algorithm varies significantly depending on the access pattern.

 In certain cases, such as Test 7 which used a linear access sequence, the `2Q cache` incurred a substantially higher number of misses compared to the optimal `Belady` algorithm.